nikiandr/badminton-booking/SPEC.md

 # Badminton app Spec

+## Design Notes

+- Use ShadCN components for everything.
+- Use frontend-design skill from Claude Code to help on design.

 ## Purpose of app

 This would be an app that would allow us to manage, create, and edit badminton sessions, and if necessary, notify users about those badminton sessions.